CentralHorcy/GoofyDiscord/README.md

 [WEBSITE HERE](https://centralhorcy.github.io/Draft/)

 ```

-├── src
-│   ├── index.html        # The main webpage
+├── index.html            # The main webpage
-│   ├── styles
-│   │   └── style.css     # The design of the website
+├── style.css             # The design of the website
-│   └── scripts
-│       └── script.js     # Makes the website interactive
+├── script.js             # Makes the website interactive
-├── package.json          # Manages the project settings
+├── package.json          # Manages the project settings and dependencies
-└── README.md             # Explains the project
+└── README.md             # Explains the project and how to set it up
 ```